 How Salesforce.org Measures and Reports on Social Impact

 Results matter.
 To accurately report on our social impact, we focus on outcomes.
 We also know that not everything that matters can be measured: stories are important, too.
 You’ll see both hard numbers and stories of impact in the 2019 report.
 All data in the report was compiled in 2018 and 2019.

 The data in this report draws from a variety of different sources including the 2019 Voice of the Customer Survey, customer interviews, 2018 Employee Satisfaction Survey, internal Salesforce.org data on staff giving, and 2018 grantee reports.

 We are excited to report that our community generated nearly $1.15B in social sector value during FY19 alone.
 This year, we’ve strengthened our data collection across all our portfolios.
-We’ve also deepened our alignment with the UN Sustainable Development Goals (SDGs).
+We’ve also deepened our alignment with the Sustainable Development Goals (SDGs).

 NOTE: The Salesforce.org Social Impact Report addresses impact associated with Salesforce.org activities.
 If you’re interested in the Salesforce Stakeholder Impact Report, you can find it here.

 Last year, we reported that Salesforce.org integrates the SDGs into our social impact reporting framework.
 This includes mapping our technology, investment and employee volunteering and donation matching to the SDGs.

 As the dedicated social impact team at Salesforce, we’re developing even more powerful ways to share our impact through the SDGs this year.
 We’re excited to share that news soon.

 The Salesforce.org Social Impact Report 2019 is a reflection of where we are on our impact measurement journey.
 Our approach, frameworks, processes, and reporting will continue to evolve, and we will continue to share them with you.